Like Wall Street, the classic car trade has its ups and downs, with investment vehicles entering and leaving favor over the years.

 2005–06 Ford GT

-The original Ford GT40 from “Ford vs. FerrariFame is a multi-million collector’s item these days, but the 40th anniversary tribute is slightly more accessible at just under $ 400,000.
-That’s almost triple what they sold for the new, but while prices haven’t risen much lately, Hagerty says interest in the 205 mph Coupe across all age groups is.
+The original Ford GT40 from “Ford v.
+Ferrari” is a multi-million dollar collector’s item today, but the 40th Anniversary Tribute is slightly more affordable at just under $ 400,000.
+It’s almost triple what they’ve sold for the new, but while prices haven’t risen much lately, Hagerty says interest in the 205mph coupe is present across all groups. of age.

 2000–06 Audi TT Quattro Coupe

 The retro-modern TT helped spur a design trend that has thrived over the years, but unlike the VW New Beetle and the rebooted Ford Thunderbird, you can always buy a new one.
 TT today.
 The original is much cheaper, however, and can be found for $ 10-16,000.